Iraqi Communist Party – Central Command (Wihdat al-Qa'idah)

+Wihdat al-Qa'idah was a fraction that emerged within the Iraqi Communist Party – Central Command, named after a publication founded in the mid-1970s by a Central Committee member of the party, Adil Abdul-Mahdi.

+History

-Widhat al-Qa'idah was a fraction that emerged within the Iraqi Communist Party (Central Command), named after a publication founded in the mid-1970s by a Central Committee member of the party, Adil Abdul-Mahdi.
-The general secretary of the Iraqi Communist Party (Central Committee), Najim Mahmud, accused the Widhat al-Qa'idah group of breaching party discipline.
-Mahdi and is associates were expelled from the party.
-The Widhat al-Qa'idah group responded by claiming that they were the legitimate leadership of the Iraqi Communist Party (Central Command), and declared Mahmud expelled from the party.
-Effectively there were now two separate parties called Iraqi Communist Party (Central Command), the party led by the general secretary Mahmud and the party led by Widha al-Qa'idah group.
+The general secretary of the Iraqi Communist Party – Central Command, Najim Mahmud, accused Wihdat al-Qa'idah of breaching party discipline.
+Mahdi and associates were expelled from the party.
+Wihdat al-Qa'idah responded by claiming that they were the legitimate leadership of the Iraqi Communist Party – Central Command, and declared Mahmud expelled from the party.
+Effectively there were now two separate parties called Iraqi Communist Party – Central Command, the party led by the general secretary Mahmud and the party led by Widha al-Qa'idah group.

-When the Widhat al-Qa'idah group had been expelled, they began to openly criticize the leadership of Mahmud.
-A sizeable section of the party cadres sided with them.
-Moreover, they were able to recruit new followers in the Iraqi diaspora in France and UK.
-The publication of Widhat al-Qa'idah, but the group also began publishing their own version of Tariq ash-Sha'ab ('People's Path', the name of the main organ of the pre-split party).
+When Wihdat al-Qa'idah group was expelled, it began to openly criticize the leadership of Mahmud.
+A sizeable section of the party cadres sided with it.
+Moreover, it recruited new followers in the Iraqi diaspora in France and UK.
+The group also began publishing its own version of Tariq ash-Sha'ab ('People's Path', the name of the main organ of the pre-split party).

-In September 1976 the Widhat al-Qa'idah group held a party conference, comparable to a party congress.
-At the conference most of the more important members of pre-split the Iraqi Communist Party (Central Command) participated, as well as some independent Iraqi Marxists.
+In September 1976 Wihdat al-Qa'idah held a party conference attended by important members of pre-split the Iraqi Communist Party – Central Command as well as some independent Iraqi Marxists.
 Participants consisted both of party activists living inside Iraq and those in exile.
-Instead of a general secretary's report, the editorial board of Widhat al-Qa'idah presented their report to the conference.
+Instead of a general secretary's report, the editorial board of Wihdat al-Qa'idah presented their report to the conference.
 The conference elected a Central Organising Board, i.e. a provisional party leadership.
-The conference decided to continue the publication of Widhat al-Qa'idah, and initiate a Kurdish publication as well.
+The conference decided to continue the publication of Wihdat al-Qa'idah, and initiate a Kurdish publication as well.
 After the congress the party also began publishing an internal party organ, al-Kadir ash-Shiu'i.